Increase your performance in dangerous situations, the smart way.

 Let’s review the above steps, from the top.

-1.)
-Fuzzy Awareness: This was the subject of last week’s post about what climbing in Slovenia taught me, so I won’t go into it in detail.
-But until you can channel Fuzzy Awareness on-demand, the other steps are probably not going to help you much.
+This was the subject of my post about what climbing in Slovenia taught me, so I won’t go into it in detail.
+But until you can channel Fuzzy Awareness on demand, the other steps are probably not going to help you much.
 If you’re struggling with this step, probably the most difficult part of this equation, then I recommend starting with a breath meditation practice to train your ability to concentrate.
 An ability to concentrate will facilitate developing greater awareness.

-2.)
-Risk Assessment has been studied extensively, and it is actually a very simple, common, process we can use:
+Risk assessment has been studied extensively, and it is actually a very simple, common process we can use:

-- What is the consequence of me falling/triggering an avalanche/being hit by a falling stone/caught by a life-threatening storm/etc?.
+- What is the consequence of me [insert risk]?

 - How well am I able to answer questions 1 and 2?
 If not well, why?
 (Ego, insufficient data, no weather forecast, etc.)

-- Is there anything more that I am willing and able to do to protect myself and my team from falling/triggering an avalanche/being hit by a falling stone/caught by a life-threatening storm/etc?
+- Is there anything more that I am willing and able to do to protect myself and my team from [insert risk]?
 I say willing and able because it may be the case that you would place better gear, but you don’t want to take the time, or the rock is poor, etc.

-3.)
-Do it.
-Activate Fuzzy Awareness, focus without allowing any doubt to enter your mind, and execute.
-99.9% of the time, if your step up in risk taking is appropriate to your skill level both in the sport-movement and in risk-assessment, your confidence will increase.
+Activate Fuzzy Awareness—focus without allowing any doubt to enter your mind—and execute.
+Almost 99.9 percent of the time, if your step up in risk-taking is appropriate to your skill level, both in the sport movement and in risk assessment, your confidence will increase.

-5.)
-Repeat.
-When you’re ready to challenge your risk-taking behavior again, you should notice a welling up of your sub-conscious in the affirmative.
+When you’re ready to challenge your risk-taking behavior again, you should notice a welling up of your subconscious in the affirmative.
 A “Yeah, let’s do that again!”
 But don’t rush it, this is risk, so everything has to be as right as can be for you to succeed, and survive.

 Try this out and please report back to us at email@example.com.
 And remember to take necessary risks, make good decisions, and grow.

-*Full Disclaimer: I’ve been asked, and I have no idea if this is a term I am coining, or, more likely, something I picked up in a book I read.
+*Full Disclaimer: I’ve been asked, and I have no idea if “Fuzzy Awareness” is a term I coined or, more likely, something I picked up in a book I read.